 Affiliations: Center for Comparative Media; Film & Media Program, School of the Arts; Institute for Research on Women, Gender, & Sexuality (IRWGS)

-Committed to making academic research more accessible to the public, Professor Mukherjee has curated exhibitions such as Maya Mahal: An Enchanted Look at Hindi Cinema (Kolkata, 2013), and A Cinematic Imagination: Josef Wirsching and the Bombay Talkies (Serendipity Arts Festival, Goa, 2017), and is actively involved with the online film archive and annotation platform www.indiancine.ma.
+I edit the peer-reviewed journal BioScope: South Asian Screen Studies and have published in journals such as Film History and Feminist Media Histories.
+In a previous life I worked in Mumbai’s film and TV industries as an assistant director, writer, and cameraperson on films such as Omkara (2006).
+Committed to making academic research more accessible to the public, I have curated exhibitions such as Maya Mahal: An Enchanted Look at Hindi Cinema (Kolkata, 2013), and A Cinematic Imagination: Josef Wirsching and the Bombay Talkies (Serendipity Arts Festival, Goa, 2017).
+I am actively involved with the online film archive and annotation platform

 Ph.D in Cinema Studies, New York University (2015); M.Phil in Cinema Studies, School of Arts & Aesthetics, Jawaharlal Nehru University (2009); M.A in Mass Communication, Jamia Millia Islamia University (2004).

 (available to view on https://columbia.academia.edu/DebashreeMukherjee)

 Forthcoming.
 “Archival Conjugations: A Queer Trace of Love and Loss in Bombay Cinema,” in Ranjani Mazumdar and Neepa Majumdar (eds.)
 A Companion to Indian Cinema, Wiley-Blackwell Publications.

 2020.
 Bombay Hustle: Making Movies in a Colonial City, Columbia University Press.